 Learn more in these articles:

-If you'd rather just zero in on a few outstanding dividend payers with records of hiking those dividends regularly and significantly, let us help you with that.
-Take advantage of a free trial of our Motley Fool Income Investor newsletter, which is outperforming the S&P 500.
+To zero in on some outstanding dividend payers with records of hiking those dividends regularly and significantly, take advantage of a free trial of our Motley Fool Income Investor newsletter.
 There's no obligation, and you'll be able to access all past issues and read about every recommendation in detail.
+Get started today.

-Anand Chokkavelu updated this article, originally written by Selena Maranjian and published on Jan.
-23, 2008, and owns shares of Altria.
-Coca-Cola is a Motley Fool Inside Value recommendation.
+Dan Caplinger updated this article, originally written by Selena Maranjian and published on Jan.
+23, 2008.
+He doesn't own shares of the companies mentioned in the article.
+Kimberly-Clark and PepsiCo are Income Investor recommendations.
+Try any of our Foolish newsletters today, free for 30 days.
 The Fool's disclosure policy pays dividends every day.